Expert Panel Recommends Wider Use Of Daily Pill To Prevent HIV Infections

 And the new recommendation "should serve to promote policies to expand PrEP access to those at risk," they conclude.

-People at high risk of HIV infection those include people who inject drugs and those who have have sex without condoms when they don't know the HIV status of their high-risk partner.
+People at high risk of HIV infection include those who inject drugs and those who have sex without condoms when they don't know the HIV status of their high-risk partner.

 Many insurers already pay for Truvada, but the task force's recommendation could be influential in expanding coverage of the drug, whose list price runs $21,360 a year.